xTayEx/chronos.nvim/README.md

 ## Usage

-- `:ChronosOpen`: Open the clock.
+- `:ChronosOpen`: Turn on the clock.
-- `:ChronosClose`: Close the clock.
+- `:ChronosClose`: Turn off the clock.
+- `:ChronosHide`: Hide the alarm window.
+- `:ChronosShow`: Show the alarm window.
+- `:ChronosSetAlarmAt`: Set alarm at specified time.
+Time format should be `%H:%M`, in 24-hour notation. (e.g. "14:05")

 ## Dependencies

-No extra dependencies (as for now).
-Only tested on neovim v0.11.0.
+- neovim>=v0.11.0.
 Older version may work.
+- mpv (for playing alarm sound.)

 ## Configuration